-Join us for a “Third Thursday” Breakfast Tour (7:45— 9 a.m.) at KIPP TRUTH Academy and see how KIPP DFW is preparing students in southern Dallas to achieve and thrive in school, college, and the competitive world beyond.
-RSVP to firstname.lastname@example.org or call Mackenzie Martin at 214-302-4515.
+Join us on the third Thursday of every month for a light breakfast and tour of our schools.
+See how we are preparing students in southern Dallas to achieve at the highest levels and thrive in school, college, and the competitive world beyond.

 KIPP DFW is successful because of the overwhelming support of the Dallas-Fort Worth community.
 We would like to recognize our partners that continuously help our KIPPsters thrive in school, college and beyond: After School All Stars, Big Brothers Big Sisters, Dallas Social Venture Partners, Hunton & Williams, imc2, Junior Achievement, North Texas Food Bank, Southern Methodist University, Advanced-Online, and Texas Women’s University G-Force.